 - Press releases to trigger interest in the industry

 - Seed funding applications and small business loan applications

 - Partnership considerations to show determination and progressiveness

 Examples of enterprise businesses

-Forbes identified 25 enterprise-level software start-ups in 2020 to keep tabs on.
+Forbes identified 25 enterprise-level software start-ups to keep tabs on.
 Here are some names you might recognize as they build their status in the tech world.

 Looking for a new cloud-based project management platform?
 This enterprise business promises to save you one day a week with its organizational prowess.
 The company has raised $100M in their Series B round of funding, per the front page of their website in February 2021.

 If you’re discovering your audience, the on-demand market research provided by Discuss.io might be worth a browse.
-This enterprise business assists with gathering consumer insights, branding and segmenting (and much more) to help marketers hone their strategies.
-They’re currently promoting a video component, a growing necessity amid the COVID-19 pandemic.
+This enterprise business assists with gathering consumer insights, branding, and segmenting (and much more) to help marketers hone their strategies.
+They’re currently promoting a video component.

 As artificial intelligence seeps its way into marketing more and more each year, this enterprise business is taking the reins on AI-powered speech analytics and quality management.
 Their focus?
 Quality, compliance, and coaching at contact centers so humans can have better phone-based and virtual customer service experiences.
 Perfect — since we’re all shopping from home more these days!

 Scale your business faster with high-quality content from ClearVoice.
 From blog posts and ebooks to email sequences and website copy, talk to a content specialist about how we can help your business grow.